zetapark/tls/README.md

 run make at the root directory.
 All the files will be built.
 If it fails, run make safe first.
-This will just compile eZ Framework core. the, run make. or install omitted libraries.
+This will just compile eZ Framework core. then, run make. or install omitted libraries.

 ```bash
 make || make safe